 Manitoba says AstraZeneca vaccine recipients can get Pfizer or Moderna for second dose

-In the vaccine bulletin released Monday, the province said anyone who received a first dose of the AstraZeneca/Covishield vaccine is now eligible to receive a second dose of any mRNA vaccine (Pfizer or Moderna), if they meet the provincial eligibility for the second dose.
+In the vaccine bulletin released Monday, the province said anyone who received a first dose of the AstraZeneca/Covishield vaccine can now receive a second dose of any mRNA vaccine (Pfizer or Moderna) if they meet the provincial eligibility for the second dose.

-All Indigenous people in Manitoba and individuals with specific health conditions can book second dose appointments if they meet the minimum time interval between doses.
-The minimum time for the Pfizer vaccine is 21 days, while for Moderna and AstraZeneca, the minimum time is 28 days.
+"A Spanish study has been released that showed that people who received a second dose of an mRNA vaccine after AstraZeneca, had a good immune response consistent with what we've seen in vaccines for other diseases as well," said Dr. Joss Reimer, the medical lead of the Vaccine Implementation Task Force.

+She added the United Kingdom also has a study coming out in mid-June about mixing vaccines but said Manitoba couldn't wait that long as Manitobans wanted to know what to do.

-All Manitobans 12 years of age and older can book an appointment for a first dose, though the Pfizer vaccine is only available for people ages 12-17/
+All Manitobans 12 years of age and older can book an appointment for a first dose, though the Pfizer vaccine is the only vaccine currently approved for people ages 12–17.

 Appointments can be made online or by calling 1-844-626-8222.